 Your very first lesson walkthrough.

-Your trainer will check your provisionary licence.
+Your instructor will examine your provisional licence.

-You’ll discover a peaceful place to learn.
+You’ll find a quiet place to discover.

-You’ll find out the cockpit drill.
+You’ll learn the cockpit drill.

-You’ll begin with the basics.
+You’ll begin with the fundamentals.

 You will get to drive.

-You’ll probably stall, which’s all right.
+You’ll probably stall, and that’s all right.